toro-nicolas/secured/README.md

 # secured
-A algorithmic project in C consisting in finding the largest square in a map as quickly as possible.
+A algorithmic project in C consisting in securing data with a hash table.